-→ To learn more about these pharmacy choices, see Chapter 5, Section A, page 99 in this handbook and the plan's Provider and Pharmacy Directory.
+- → In limited cases, we cover prescriptions filled at out-of-network pharmacies.
+See Chapter 5, Section A, page 97 to find out when we will do that. - → To learn more about these pharmacy choices, see Chapter 5, Section A, page 97 in this handbook and the plan's Provider and Pharmacy Directory.